-6. Based on the factors above, does the named individual have a medical condition or disability that poses a significant risk of substantial harm to the health or safety of others?
+Based on the factors above, does the named individual have a medical condition or disability that poses a significant risk of substantial harm to the health or safety of others?
 In my professional judgement, the individual's medical condition or disability poses a significant risk of substantial harm to the health or safety of others.
 If this box is checked, proceed to question #7 below.
 In my professional judgement, the individual's medical condition or disability does not pose a significant risk of substantial harm to the health or safety of others, or it is not clear that the individual's medical condition or disability poses a significant risk of substantial harm to the health or safety of others.
 If this box is checked, then you do not need to complete the remainder of this assessment, and the center will assign the applicant a start date or the student will continue enrollment.
 Retain all the paperwork included in completing this assessment, including all documentation that was reviewed, and upload to the Wellness and Accommodation E-Folders.
 A copy may be maintained within the applicant's or student's health record.
-7. Consideration of Reasonable Accommodations; Reasonable Modifications in Policies, Practices, and Procedures; and Auxiliary Aids and Services

-Trocedures, and Auxinary Alus and Services Is the applicant or student a person with a disability (a physical or mental impairment that substantially limits one or more of their major life activities)?
-If no, skip to #8.
-If yes, then continue to Post-Direct Threat Assessment Reasonable Accommodation, Reasonable Modification in Policies, Practices, Yes No or Procedures, or Auxiliary Aids and Services (RA/RM/AAS) Review.
+Consideration of Reasonable Accommodations; Reasonable Modifications in Policies, Practices, and i roccuires, and Auxinary Alus and Services Is the applicant or student a person with a disability (a physical or mental impairment that substantially limits one or more of their major life activities)?
+If no shin to #9 If was then continue to Dost Direct Threat Assessment Yes No If no, skip to #8.
+If yes, then continue to Post-Direct Threat Assessment Reasonable Accommodation, Reasonable Modification in Policies, Practices, or Procedures, or Auxiliary Aids and Services (RA/RM/AAS) Review.